Synthesis of the Clock of the Unconscious

 Other developments related to the Clock of the Unconscious :

-- Modeling the outbreak of wars In order to be able to integrate the observed data into a coherent explanation, it was necessary to propose a model of the outbreak of wars which is described in the “Cycle of Wars” section of this site.
+• Modeling the outbreak of wars In order to be able to integrate the observed data into a coherent explanation, it was necessary to propose a model of the outbreak of wars which is described in the book “A cyclical phenomenon that favors war?” ( to be published in US english and already published in French)

 What applications have been made of the Clock of the Unconscious?

-The most striking application concerns war forecasts made using the “Cycle of Wars” and an adapted methodology resulting from the modeling of the outbreak of wars.
+The most striking application concerns war forecasts made using the “Quesako cycle” and an adapted methodology resulting from the modeling of the outbreak of wars.

 Science-Fiction?
 No, this will not give you the exact date of these expected events but a period during which the event is likely.
 A predictable event is never certain but simply has a probability.
 Several examples of predictions exist.